|

 sensing danger in every shadow.

-to their bed, and gently laid her down.
+and gently laid her down.

 "Mmmmmm," she sighed, "Legolas?"